Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Bicton recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Bicton has recorded around 14 residential properties granted approval each year over the past five financial years.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Bicton has recorded around 14 residential properties granted approval each year over the past five financial years.
 This totals an estimated 70 homes.
 So far in FY-26, 4 approvals have been recorded.
 With an average of 9.8 people moving to the area per dwelling built between FY-21 and FY-25, demand significantly exceeds new supply, typically leading to price growth and increased buyer competition.

 New properties are constructed at an average value of $731,000, indicating developers target the premium market segment with higher-end properties.
-This financial year has seen $2.2 million in commercial approvals, suggesting minimal commercial development activity compared to Greater Perth.
-Bicton shows substantially reduced construction (69.0% below regional average per person), supporting stronger demand and values for established properties.
-The area's new development consists of 90.0% detached houses and 10.0% attached dwellings, sustaining its suburban identity with a concentration of family homes suited to buyers seeking space.
+This financial year has seen $2.2 million in commercial approvals, suggesting minimal commercial development activity compared to Greater Perth where Bicton shows substantially reduced construction (69.0% below regional average per person).
+This limited new supply generally supports stronger demand and values for established properties.
+Compared to the national average, this activity is also under the national average, indicating the area's established nature and suggesting potential planning limitations.
+New development consists of 90.0% detached houses and 10.0% attached dwellings, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.

 Notably, developers are constructing more detached housing than the existing pattern implies (67.0% at Census), reflecting persistent strong demand for family homes amid densification trends.
 The location has approximately 652 people per dwelling approval, demonstrating an established market.
-Population forecasts indicate Bicton will gain 1,737 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+Population forecasts indicate Bicton will gain 1,723 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development